-Where, for example a selling party, makes a representation to a purchasing party and the selling party knows what they have said is false, does not believe what they have said or ‘reckless’ as to whether what they represented was true or not, this can lead to a claim in misrepresentation.
+Where, for example a selling party, makes a representation to a purchasing party and the selling party knows what they have said is untrue or false statements, does not believe what they have said or ‘reckless’ as to whether what they represented was true or not, this can lead to a claim in misrepresentation.

 If the seller intended for the purchaser to rely on the represented fact and the purchaser did so when making their decision to purchase, the purchaser has the right to bring a claim in fraudulent misrepresentation.

 That is not always the case, they may have just made a bad commercial decision, for example, not carrying out their due diligence.
 However, there are several case examples where one party may have deceived the other so to make the ‘sale’.